MohamedAyman74/Pentab-Mars-Rover/README.md

 ## React
 ---
-The next part is related to the front-end React page
+The next part is related to the front-end React page.
+The website is live on https://mohamedayman74.github.io/Pentab-Mars-Rover/

 ### Getting Started
 ---